msaber1/gvoltdb/tests/geb/vmc/README.md

 Automated Tests of the VMC (VoltDB Management Center), Using GEB
 ================================================================

-This is yet one more fake change, to trigger builds in Jenkins, after this is checked in to yet another new branch.
+One more time (or two): this is another fake change, to trigger builds in Jenkins, after this is checked in to an *existing* branch.

 This file describes the GEB automated tests of the VMC (VoltDB Management Center), which is the new web UI, replacing the old Web Studio.
 These automated